You missed out!

 Vegan Collagen Sources?

 There are no direct plant-based collagen sources, as foods rich in collagen are pretty much always animal-based.

 However, there are vegan foods that contain ingredients that help to produce collagen naturally in the body.

-For example, foods containing amino acids such as proline and glycine can help to stimulate the production of collagen in our bodies.
+For example, foods containing amino acids such as proline and glycine can help to stimulate the collagen production in our bodies.
 (2)

 My Recommended Vegan Collagen Supplement

 It’s a product that supports collagen production, which helps give you younger skin, longer hair, smoother joints, and healthy nails.

 Customers love it because it works and it does so without having to harm animals or the planet we live on to get the ingredients.

 The team behind this powder is incredibly helpful and is regularly answering questions if there’s any information we’ve missed.
 Also, they're a well-known reputable company so you know you're getting the highest quality product possible.